-In summary, it appears that the breach on London West occurred in the 0700 to 0730 timeframe.
-According to eyewitness accounts and the hydrograph in Figure 122, water levels continued on a slow rise reaching an elevation of about 0 ft by about 1600 on Monday afternoon, and peaking at about 2.8 ft on Tuesday morning about 0100.
-The 2.8 ft elevation is equal to the high water mark elevations in this area.
-If it is assumed that the breach occurred at 0730, then the corresponding stage in the canal according to the hydrograph in Figure 120, then the corresponding stage would be about 8.9 ft. which would be about 4 ft below the top of the wall based on a Floodwall height of 12.9 ft.
-According to the two eyewitnesses that ran across the Fillmore Bridge towards Paris Street, the water level in the canal was only about a foot below the top of the wall in the 0800 to 0830 timeframe.
+In summary, it appears that the breach on London West occurred in the 1200 to 1230 UTC (7:00 to 7:30 a.m.
+CDT) timeframe.
+According to eyewitness accounts and the hydrograph in Figure 122, water levels continued on a slow rise reaching an elevation of about 0 ft by about 2100 UTC (4:00 p.m.
+CDT) on Monday, and peaking at about 2.8 ft on Tuesday about 0600 UTC (1:00 a.m.
+CDT).
+The 2.8 ft elevation is equal to the HWM elevations in this area.
+If it is assumed that the breach occurred at 1230 UTC (7:30 a.m.
+CDT), then the corresponding stage in the canal according to the hydrograph in Figure 120 would be about 8.9 ft which would be about 4 ft below the top of the wall based on a floodwall height of 12.9 ft.
+According to the two eyewitnesses that ran across the Fillmore Bridge towards Paris Street, the water level in the canal was only about a foot below the top of the wall in the 1300 to 1330 UTC (8:00 to 8:30 a.m.
+CDT) timeframe.
 Although these appear to be credible eyewitnesses, uncertainty exists with respect to the exact times these observations were made.

 Figure 121.
-London West area with approximate locations of eyewitness accounts and stopped clocks
+London West area with approximate locations of eyewitness accounts and stopped clocks.
+[Times are referenced to CDT].

 Figure 122.
-Stage hydrograph for London West based on stopped clock data.
+Stage hydrograph for London West based on stopped-clock data.
+[Times are referenced to CDT].